-We engage with our employees through active internal communication on our ESG commitments
+We engage with our employees through active internal communication on our ESG commitments of diversified funds launched since 2018 are Article 8 or Article 9 funds NZAM

 We regularly share our responsible investment vision with our employees.
 The values linked to our 360° engagement strategy enable us to create a strong corporate identity and ensure strong support from our teams.
 A "green corner" is always featured in the CAPZA newsletter to share our latest news on ESG issues.